bagitmery/yeast_mitochondria_and_metabolism/README.md

 _glucose_uptake_rates_all.ipynb_: a Python 3 notebook comparing rates of glucose uptake among wild-type and mutant yeast strains

-_metabolic_memory_analysis.ipynb_: a Python 2.7 notebook analyzing recovery probabilities as a function of time since respiratory growth and calculating switching rates between arrester and recoverer states
+_metabolic_memory_analysis.ipynb_: a Python 2.7 notebook analyzing recovery probabilities as a function of time since respiratory growth and calculating switching rates between arrester and recoverer states.

 _microcolony_growth_rate_analysis.ipynb_: a Python 3 notebook analyzing the growth rate of single-lineage microcolonies in high glucose and its relationship to post-starvation growth capacity

 _mito_analysis.ipynb_: a Python 3 notebook analyzing mitochondrial morphology in a range of environmental fluctuations, carbon source conditions, and mutant strains.
 Contains analysis and rendering corresponding to all mitochondrial data presented.

-_mito_trajectories_2016_01_05_.ipynb: a Python 3 notebook analyzing and plotting mitochondrial morphological dynamics in a sample of the larger mitochondrial dataset, for illustrative and exploratory purposes.
+_mito_trajectories_2016_01_05.ipynb_: a Python 3 notebook analyzing and plotting mitochondrial morphological dynamics in a sample of the larger mitochondrial dataset, for illustrative and exploratory purposes.

+_oxygen_consumption_analysis.ipynb_: a Python 3 notebook analyzing oxygen consumption rates in wild-type and mutant strains growing in the presence of high glucose.
+See _mito_analysis.ipynb_ for oxygen consumption data collected during growth on alternative carbon sources.

 _rate_switching_analysis.ipynb_: a Python 3 notebook analyzing data on cells’ birth arrester/recoverer phenotypes and whether they have undergone phenotypic switches within a given observation window.
 This code calculates the phenotypic switching rates in both directions from microscopy data collected from cells suddenly starved within a microfluidics setup.